Configure SAML Authentication

 The following procedure describes how to configure SAML authentication for end users and firewall administrators.
 You can also configure SAML authentication for Panorama administrators.

-SSO is available to administrators and to GlobalProtect and Captive Portal end users.
-SLO is available to administrators and GlobalProtect end users, but not to Captive Portal end users.
+SSO is available to administrators and to GlobalProtect and Authentication Portal end users.
+SLO is available to administrators and GlobalProtect end users, but not to Authentication Portal end users.

 Administrators can use SAML to authenticate to the firewall web interface, but not to the CLI.